 Open = 355.4, High = 356.0, Low = 341, Close = 341.7

 The trade on the bearish marubozu would be to short BPCL approximately at 341.7 with a stoploss at the high point of the candle.
-In this case the stoploss price is 356.0.
-Of course at this stage we still haven’t dealt with setting targets, and we will figure that out much later in this module.
+In this case, the stoploss price is 356.0.
+Of course, we still haven’t dealt with setting targets at this stage, and we will figure that out much later in this module.

-Do remember this, once a trade is initiated you should hold on to it until either the target is hit or the stoploss is breached.
-If you attempt to do something else before any one of these event triggers, then most likely your trade could go bust.
-So staying on course of the plan is extremely crucial.
+Remember this: Once a trade is initiated, you should hold on to it until either the target is hit or the stoploss is breached.
+If you attempt to do something else before any one of these event triggers, your trade could most likely go bust.
+So staying on the course of the plan is extremely crucial.

-Here is a chart which show bearish marubozu pattern which would have not worked out for the risk taker but a risk averse trader would have entirely avoided initiating the trade, thanks to rule 1.
+Here is a chart showing a bearish marubozu pattern that would not have worked out for the risk-taker, but a risk-averse trader would have avoided initiating the trade, thanks to rule 1.

 5.6 – The trade trap

-Earlier in this chapter we did discuss about the length of the candle.
-One should avoid trading during an extremely small (below 1% range) or long candle (above 10% range).
+Earlier in this chapter, we did discuss the length of the candle.
+One should avoid trading during a minimal (below 1% range) or long candle (above 10% range).

-A small candle indicates subdued trading activity and hence it would be difficult to identify the direction of the trade.
-On the other hand a long candle indicates extreme activity.
+A small candle indicates subdued trading activity, and hence it would be difficult to identify the direction of the trade.
+On the other hand, a long candle indicates extreme activity.
 The problem with lengthy candles would be the placement of stoploss.
-The stoploss would be deep and in case the trade goes wrong the penalty to pay would be painful.
+The stoploss would be deep, and in case the trade goes wrong, the penalty for paying would be painful.
 For this reason, one should avoid trading on candles that are either too short or too long.

 Key takeaways from this chapter

-- Marubozu is the only pattern which violates rule number 3 i.e Look for prior trend
+- Marubozu is the only pattern which violates rule number 3, i.e. Look for the prior trend.

 - Buy around the closing price of a bullish marubozu